teiniker/teiniker-lectures-computerscience/linux/README.md

 # Linux Platform

-This section provides an overview of using the Linux platform for software development.
+This section provides an overview of using the **Linux platform for software development**.

 * [**Linux VM Setup**](setup)
 * [**Linux File System**](filesystem)